eclipse-iceoryx/iceoryx/iceoryx_examples/automotive_soa/README.md

 }
 ```

-The mutex is used to provide thread-safety and protect `m_receiveHandler` because it is accessed
+The mutex is used to provide thread-safety and protect `m_receiveCallback` because it is accessed
 concurrently.

-If a receive handler is not needed, `GetNewSamples()` can be used in a polling manner.
+If a receive handler is not needed, `TakeNewSamples()` can be used in a polling manner.

 #### `FieldSubscriber`